Duke Street Church, Richmond

-Duke Street Church is an FIEC-affiliated conservative evangelical church in Duke Street, Richmond, South West London with a historical baptist tradition.
+Duke Street Church is a conservative evangelical church in Duke Street, Richmond, South West London, with a historical Baptist tradition.
+It is affiliated with the Fellowship of Independent Evangelical Churches (FIEC), the Evangelical Alliance and the Affinity and South East Gospel Partnership.

+History

 Efforts from 1868 by a student pastor Frederick Brotherton Meyer started to gain traction*, and in 1869 he wrote to the Charles Spurgeon, then President of the London Baptist Association asking for his help to establish something more permanent.

 It initially met with forty-seven members in 1870 as Parkshot Church in an iron tabernacle, located off Park Lane.
 Due to a desire to be nearer the town centre, in 1878 the original church and land were sold to a group who went on to found Christ Church, Richmond.
 This location now corresponds to The Gateways building on Park Lane.

 In 1881 the first Duke Street building was completed, octagonal-shaped and built in stone in the early French Gothic style.
 It was listed in its trust deeds as Duke Street Baptist Chapel, a 'particular' or Calvinistic chapel.
 Despite struggling initially, by 1946 it had become too small to accommodate its congregation, and Sunday evening services were being transferred to Richmond Theatre.